Tourist Attractions in Bahia: main attractions, beaches and cities

-With a vibrant culture, natural beauty and cities steeped in history and tradition, Bahia’s tourist attractions make it the ideal destination for those seeking leisure, culture and nature all year round.
+Thanks to its vibrant culture, natural beauty and cities steeped in history and tradition, Bahia is the ideal year-round destination for those seeking leisure, culture and nature.

-The state has the longest coastline in the country, with approximately 932 kilometres, which represents about 12.4% of the Brazilian coast.
-This extensive coastline is home to countless paradisiacal beaches and charming villages.
+The state has the longest coastline in the country, stretching approximately 932 kilometres, which represents around 12.4% of the Brazilian coastline.
+This extensive coastline is home to countless idyllic beaches and charming villages.

-The capital, Salvador, is a major tourist destination, famous for its Carnival, which attracts around 2.7 million revelers over six days of partying.
-The city’s main attractions include Baía de Todos os Santos, Farol da Barra, Elevador Lacerda and Pelourinho, with its colonial houses and cultural entertainment.
+Salvador, the capital, is one of the main tourist destinations, famous for its six-day Carnival, which attracts around 2.7 million revellers.
+The city’s main tourist attractions include the Bay of All Saints, the Barra Lighthouse, the Lacerda Elevator and the Pelourinho, with its colonial houses and cultural entertainment.

 Pontos Turísticos de Salvador da Bahia